artembaikuzin/erb_asterisk/README.md

 You can include this file to your actual pjsip_endpoints.conf.

-Also, you can define priority for inclusion:
+Also, you can define `priority` argument for inclusion:
 ```
 <%= include_to 'pjsip_endpoints.conf.includes' %>
 <%= include_to 'pjsip_endpoints.conf.includes', priority: 999 %>